gmkung/decheem-docs/docs/intro_to.rst

           ],
           "filterPhrases": [
             {
-              "The resources in the world is limitless.        ": true, "The philosophy of John Locke is being considered.": true }
+              "The resources in the world is limitless.": true, "The philosophy of John Locke is being considered.": true }
           ]